opencast/opencast/docs/guides/developer/docs/api/types.md

 Field   | Required | Description
 :-------|:---------|:-----------
-`id`    | yes      | The `id` of the metadata field `value` | yes      | The value of the metadata field
+`id`    | yes      | The technical identifier of the metadata field `value` | yes      | The value of the metadata field

 Notes:

 - Fields which are not included in `catalog_values` will not be updated
-- Readonly fields MUST NOT be written
+- Attempting to write readonly fields will result in error
-- Required fields MUST NOT be written with empty strings
+- Attempting to write empty values to a required field will result in error

 ```
 [